BaksiLi/CS-Hypomnema/Resources/General/IntroToCS.md

  <input type="checkbox" name="pset3" checked='True'> Status <br/>
 	- Find, either less or more comfortable: (latter one is chosen)
 		- how to **configurate a compiler**
-		- how to **write programme in multiple files**
+		- how to **write program in multiple files**
 	- Implement Game of Fifteen

 ## V. Memory [w4]
 1. Underneath the hood: **RAM**
 	Same "incantation of strings" are different, in the sense of memory.
 Why?
-	Notice that if you run a programme in terminal, your computer would give that programme the illusion of a really big chunk of memory all on its own.
+	Notice that if you run a program in terminal, your computer would give that program the illusion of a really big chunk of memory all on its own.
 When main is called, main is given a stack space.	... [sloppily drawn]
 	A string is technically just the address of a character in memory (the first byte of your 'string' array, ends with '\0').
 Therefore when two individually defined strings are compared, they are different since their address are different.
 It is just an address, AKA a **pointer**.
 	A string is a synonym for a data type called `char *`, `strcmp()` can compare two strings from their pointers.